igvteam/igv.js/docs/api.md

 showKaryo   optional    true|false  If true the whole-genome karyotype view is displayed.
-fastaURL    required    url to an indexed fasta file cytobandURL required    url to a cytoband file in UCSC format  (<link to format description>
+genome      *           genome identifier.
+Currently only "hg19" is recognized. fastaURL    *           url to an indexed fasta file.
+Required if genome id is not specified. cytobandURL optional    url to a cytoband file in UCSC format  (<link to format description>
+locus       optional
 tracks      optional    array of track descriptors to be displayed initially

 Tracks